 A high-rise building will be occupied when people are living in at least 2 residential units.
 A residential unit includes a flat or a bedroom in halls of residence.

 BSR will not regulate building safety risks for hospitals and care settings in occupation.
-These are regulated under existing legislation.
+These will continue to be regulated under existing legislation.

 Assessing and managing building safety risks

 The accountable person will be responsible for assessing and managing the building safety risks in occupied high-rise buildings.